RomainPras/highschool-cs-project/README.md

 # Intro to Computer Science Project

-Welcome to my high school **Digital Sciences & Technology** (SNT) project!
+Welcome to my high school **Computer Sciences** project!
 This repository contains the source code for the website I built as part of my curriculum.
 *REMINDER : This is NOT the official Aelox Hardware website.
 For the official website, please follow : https://website-delta-six-25.vercel.app/*

 For THIS repo, please go to : https://romainpras.github.io/highschool-cs-project